-Up to 2010, there has been no research on the application of the BSC-theory model for evaluating the effectiveness of information systems on Vietnamese economic organizations at the company level.
+Up to 2010, there has been no research on application of BSC-theory model for evaluating the effectiveness of information system on Vietnamese economic organizations at company level.

 However, there are some interesting facts relating to this issue.
 There were some workshops held in Vietnam introducing and discussing the application of BSC for corporate management in 2005.
 Since then, some Vietnamese consulting firms such as Vietnam Marketing and Management Institute, BSC consultancy company - Toppion and so on discovered the potential for applying BSC in the company's evaluation system.
-Therefore, they invested in implementing training and consulting activities using the BSC model.
-Some Vietnamese companies such as Phu Thai Group, FPT Corporation and Kinh Do Mondelez Company have started applying the BSC model.
-However, initial survey results showed that the application of the BSC model for assessing ISs was still vague and unpopular in Vietnamese garment companies.
-Based on the practical factors, the author acknowledges that the assessment of a business's AIS by the BSC model has some limitations.
-A good deal of relevant research is in the themes of organizing, improving and proposing solutions to enhance the use of accounting software for companies.
-These include research done by Dao (2002), Tran (2007), D. H. Nguyen (2011), H. D. Nguyen (2012) and a recent study on AIS in the ERP environment conducted by B. L. Nguyen (2013).
-Most of the previous research has not been specialized in the field of evaluating AIS; particularly, no BSC model has been applied for evaluating AIS in a specific industry yet.
+Therefore, they invested in implementing training and consulting activities using BSC model.
+Some Vietnamese companies such as Phu Thai Group, FPT Corporation and Kinh Do Mondelez Company have started applying BSC model.
+However, initial survey results showed that the application of BSC model for assessing ISs was still vague and unpopular in Vietnamese garment companies.
+Based on the practical factors, the author acknowledges that the assessment of business's AIS by BSC model has some limitations.
+A few relevant research are in the themes of organizing, improving and proposing solutions to enhance the use of accounting software for companies.
+These include research done by Dao (2002), Tran (2007), Nguyen (2011), Nguyen (2012) and a recent study on AIS in ERP environment conducted by Nguyen (2013).
+Most of previous research has not been specialized in the field of evaluating AIS; particularly, no BSC model has been applied for evaluating AIS in a specific industry yet.

-After reviewing international and local studies on the issue, we feel the need for researching on an evaluation of Information System effectiveness in specific ERP-AIS context.
-This study, therefore, presents the BSC-based model and the results of new factors defining the effectiveness of integrated AIS in an ERP environment in Vietnamese garment companies.
+After reviewing international and local studies on the issue, we feel the need for researching on evaluation of Information System effectiveness in specific ERP-AIS context.
+This study, therefore, presents the BSC-based model and the results of new factors defining the effectiveness of integrated AIS in ERP environment in Vietnamese garment companies.